ndornseif/video-crusher/README.md

 ```
 $ video-crusher -colors INT
 ```
-Reduces the amount of color levels per channel to a specified amount.
+Reduces the number of color levels per channel to a specified amount.
 Acceptable values: 2 - 256

 ```
 $ video-crusher -fps INT
 ```
-The framerate to sample the input video at.
+The frame rate to sample the input video at.
-Defaults to input frame rate.
+Defaults to the input frame rate.

 ```
 $ video-crusher -cspace SELECTION
 ```
 Convert video to this color space.
-(RGB=24-bit color, L=8-bit grayscale, 1=1-bit grayscale)
+(RGB = 24-bit color, L = 8-bit grayscale, 1 = 1-bit grayscale)
 Defaults to RGB.